Estimators work out how much it will cost for a company to supply products and services to its clients.

 You would be responsible for the heating and ventilation, hot and cold water systems, lighting, electrical cabling and telecommunications networks inside a building like an office block.

 You may be involved in the design and installation of systems or oversee their maintenance once up and running.

 You would fit glass in people’s windows and doors and replace broken glass panes.

 You could fit double glazing at a house, install windows at a new office development or carry out glass repairs.

-You’d need to be able to follow technical drawings and plans.
-Accurate measurements will be important for cutting the glass to size and you’d need to work carefully and precisely.
+You would need to be able to follow technical drawings and plans.
+Accurate measurements will be important for cutting the glass to size and you would need to work carefully and precisely.

 On a glass replacement job, you would

 As well as fitting glass, you could be involved in the manufacture of glazed units, such as timber or UPVC-framed windows and doors.